iamaanahmad/web3-avatar-forge/README.md

 ```

 This modular approach allows for the creation of interoperable digital identities that can be displayed consistently across different applications in the Web3 ecosystem.

+## Contributing

+This project is open-source and we welcome contributions!
+Whether you're a developer, designer, or just have ideas, feel free to get involved.

+-   **Report Bugs**: If you find a bug, please [open an issue](https://github.com/iamaanahmad/web3-avatar-forge/issues).
+-   **Suggest Features**: Have an idea for a new feature or improvement?
+[Open an issue](https://github.com/iamaanahmad/web3-avatar-forge/issues) to start a discussion.
+-   **Submit Pull Requests**: We're happy to review and merge pull requests that improve the project.

+### Roadmap

+We have many exciting features planned, such as a trait pack marketplace, deeper Web3 integrations, and more.
+We will be using GitHub Issues to track our roadmap and welcome community input.